bg

 How Does Tether (USDT) Work?

-Tether maintains its dollar peg through a process of issuance and redemption.
-When institutional clients purchase USDT directly from Tether, the company accepts their fiat currency, adds it to its reserves, and mints new USDT tokens.
-Most retail users, however, acquire USDT on secondary markets like cryptocurrency exchanges.
+Tether maintains its U.S. dollar peg through issuance and redemption.
+When authorized clients buy USDT directly from Tether, the company takes their fiat currency, adds it to its reserves, and issues new USDT tokens.
+The majority of users, however, buy USDT on secondary markets like cryptocurrency exchanges.

-Conversely, when USDT is redeemed for U.S. dollars through Tether, the tokens are taken out of circulation, or "burned."
-This ensures that the total supply of USDT remains fully backed by the company's reserves, preserving the 1:1 peg.
+When USDT is redeemed for U.S. dollars through Tether, the company removes the tokens from circulation, a process known as "burning."
+This mechanism ensures the total USDT supply remains backed by the company's reserves, reinforcing the 1:1 peg.

 Buy crypto fast, easily and securely with Switchere!